lrspeiser/DensityDependentMetricModel/README.md

 **Gravitational potential calculation**: The baryonic gravitational potential includes contributions from thin disk, thick disk, bulge, and gas components.
 We employ standard exponential and Hernquist profiles for computational efficiency while maintaining realistic density profiles [27].
 The enhancement factor ξ(ρ) is computed self-consistently at each point using the total baryonic density.

 **Bayesian parameter estimation**: We utilized dynesty version 2.1.0 for nested sampling, exploring the 14-dimensional parameter space (11 baryonic parameters plus ρ_c, A, and n for the enhancement function).
 The enhanced DDMM run with fixed A and n explored effectively 12 dimensions.
 With physically motivated constraints, priors enforced realistic mass ranges and structural relationships (e.g., thick disk more extended than thin disk).
-The sampler achieved 6352 effective samples.
+The sampler achieved [PENDING] effective samples.
 Convergence was assessed using the Gelman-Rubin statistic requiring R̂ < 1.01.

 **Model comparison**: We compared DDMM against pure baryonic models, NFW dark matter halos, and MOND using the Bayesian evidence ratio.
 Log-evidence differences exceeding 5 were considered decisive following Jeffrey's scale [29].
-DDMM showed significant improvements over all alternatives while achieving comparable fit quality to standard ΛCDM models.
+The GR baseline's catastrophically negative log-evidence of -4.8 × 10⁹ establishes the scale against which modified gravity improvements are measured.

 **Solar System verification**: We integrated test particle orbits in DDMM potentials for all planets using the REBOUND N-body package [30].
 Initial conditions matched JPL ephemerides DE440.
 Over 100-year integrations, positional deviations remained below observational uncertainties, confirming negligible modifications at Solar System densities.

 **Error analysis**: Systematic uncertainties dominate over statistical errors for Gaia's bright star sample.
 We incorporated distance uncertainties through Monte Carlo sampling of parallax measurements, propagating errors through the Jeans analysis.
-The quoted RMS residual of 5.06 km/s includes both random and systematic contributions estimated via bootstrap resampling.
-The parameter distributions show clear bimodality, particularly in the disk and bulge components, indicating real degeneracies in decomposing the Galaxy's mass distribution.
+Parameter distributions show clear bimodality, particularly in the disk and bulge components, indicating real degeneracies in decomposing the Galaxy's mass distribution.
 These degeneracies reflect the fundamental challenge of disentangling overlapping mass components and will be addressed in future work using additional kinematic and chemical abundance constraints.

 ## Future Observational Tests of Density-Dependent Gravity